 What would a hot sauce contest be without a Hot Chile Pepper eating contest?
 Can you take the heat?
-If so, sign up for a chance to win fabulous prizes — all for stomaching a few of the world's hottest chile peppers!
+If so, sign up for a chance to win $1,000 — to the stomach that can take the heat of N.C.
+Hottest Chile Peppers.

-The hotness of chilies is based on Scoville Heat Units.
+A chilies heat is based on Scoville Heat Units.
 In 1912, Wilbur Scoville, a chemist by profession, developed a method to measure the heat level of chile peppers.
 The test is named after him, known as the "Scoville Organoleptic Test.

 Rules and Regulations

-· Round 2: The Red Fresno (4,000-5,500 SU).
+- Round 2: Red Fresno (4,000-5,500 SU).
 You must eat all but the cap of the Red Fresno in order to advance to the next round.

-· Round 3: The Jalepeno (2,500-5,000 SU).
+- Round 3: Jalapeño (2,500-5,000 SU).
 You must eat all but the cap of the Jalapeno in order to advance to the next round.

-· If there is not a winner after round 5 (five), the contest will continue with additional Habeneros until the last contestant is standing.
+- If there is not a winner after round 5 (five), the contest will continue with additional Habaneros until the last contestant is standing.